 Research

-Wiveka’s research has been funded by the National Insitute of Mental Health and leading private organizations dedicated to mental health research such as NARSAD.
+Viveka’s research has been funded by the National Insitute of Mental Health and leading private organizations dedicated to mental health research such as NARSAD.
 Her research papers have been published in leading psychiatric and psychological peer-reviewed journals, and she has presented her research at national and international conferences as well as to community and private organizations.
-If you want to read some of Wiveka’s research articles, click on the links below.
+If you want to read some of Viveka’s research articles, click on the links below.

 Emotional memory, brain, and depression vulnerability